 It was an insightful interaction with Philip from Arc & Co. on financing real estate deals and the importance of seeking advice from a financial advisor.

 Next is the conversation we had with Matthew Stayt of Fletcher Day, providing us with an invaluable understanding and personal experiences he has encountered during his time in the industry.

-Briefly, tell us about your background, experience and what you do at Fletcher Day.
+Briefly describe your background, experience and what you do at Fletcher Day.

 I am a partner in the Real Estate team at Fletcher Day and joined the team back in March 2021.
 I commenced my journey in the legal sector at a boutique property firm based in the City of London in 2014 after completing the Graduate Diploma in Law (GDL) and Legal Practice Course (LPC).
-I grew through the ranks from paralegal to a senior associate solicitor over the space of 6 and a half years.
+I grew through the ranks from paralegal to senior associate solicitor over the space of 6 and a half years.

-I have a broad spectrum of clients in both the commercial and residential real estate sectors and on a day-to-day basis will handle commercial purchases of hotels and commercial warehouses to residential purchases and sales throughout England and Wales.
+I have a broad spectrum of clients in both the commercial and residential real estate sectors and, on a day-to-day basis, will handle commercial purchases of hotels and commercial warehouses to residential purchases and sales throughout England and Wales.
 It is this variety of work that I enjoy the most.

 Another area of focus and specialism for me is the bridging and commercial marketplace.
 Based on my expertise in this area, I represent a number of lending institutions and often receive instructions from borrowers looking for specialist advice within tight timeframes.

-This is quite a difficult question to answer generically as every property transaction is different and I honestly come across different issues and hurdles every day.
-I have however tried to list a few obstacles and challenges which strike me as important in the conveyancing world today:
+This is quite a difficult question to answer generically, as every property transaction is different, and I honestly come across different issues and hurdles every day.
+I have, however, tried to list a few obstacles and challenges which strike me as important in the conveyancing world today:

 - Cybercrime – issues with fraudsters and law firms not carrying out appropriate checks to identify their clients.